AbuseIO/abuseio-docs/docs/installation.md

 ```
 php-bcmath, supervisor
 ```
+Please keep in mind AbuseIO was developed on Ubuntu/Debian systems and there might be some assumptions in this installation document.
+Please keep us posted if you find such situations, so we can improve the documentation!

 ### Composer
 Although Composer is not required, we highly recommend that you install Composer as it allows you to easily update certain parts of the system.
 You can install AbuseIO without Composer by downloading the premade .TAR archive from our website.